GabrielMerigo/memory_game/README.md

 # Memory_Game
-memory game with the theme of the most famous technologies currently developed with HTML, CSS and Vanilla Javascript.
+Memory game with the theme of the most famous technologies currently developed with HTML, CSS and Vanilla Javascript.